AoiToSouma/changeUrlPliNode/README.md

 ```

 # Execute
-Execution is performed using three types of parameters.<br>
+Execution is performed using four types of parameters.<br>
 1. Change only RPC(httpUrl)<br>
 Reference $RPC_LIST in .env.
 ```